djhudspeth/personal_projects/README.md

 My Python Learning Journey

 This repository is a collection of fun projects that I created while learning Python.
-Each project folder contains a complete Python script, as well as any necessary data files or documentation.
+Each project file contains a complete Python script described in the section below.

 Projects Included
 Here is a list of the projects included in this repository: